amirrezaask/pkg/README.md

-# tools
+# pkg
-My code generators
+All tools that aren't big enough for a seperate repository, mostly go stuff

 ## enumgen
 enumgen generates enum code. for example